vega/vl-convert/vl-convert-python/README.md

 ```

 # Usage
-From Python, import the `vl_convert` package, create a `VlConverter` object, and use the converter to convert a Vega-Lite specification string to a Vega specification string.
+From Python, import the library, create a `VlConverter` object, and use the `vegalite_to_vega` method to convert a Vega-Lite specification string to a Vega specification string.

 ```python
 from vl_convert import VlConverter